-Upgrade to a 4K monitor for photo editing, working from home and 4K gaming
+Best 4K Monitors 2022

 Again, this monitor is expensive and isn't built for gaming at 60Hz, though its 6ms response rate is perfectly respectable for casual gaming.
 And while it has built-in speakers, their power and sound quality are underwhelming, so you'll probably depend on portable speakers or headphones instead.

-With the best color performance and an attractive design, the BenQ PD2720U is a serious machine for phototographers and editors.

-Best Mid-Range 4K Monitor for Business and Creatives: Dell UltraSharp 27" U2720Q
+Best Mid-Range 4K Monitor for Business and Creatives: Dell U2720QM 27 Inch UltraSharp 4K UHD

-We're finishing off our trifecta of excellent creative 4K monitors with the Dell UltraSharp 27-inch U2720Q, one of the best Dell monitors because it stays pretty affordable despite impressive specs.
+The Dell UltraSharp 27-inch U2720QM is one of the best Dell monitors because it stays pretty affordable despite impressive specs, though it does double the S2721Q in price.
 For photo and video editing with accurate colors, you'll find 95% DCI-P3, 99% sRGB, 99% Rec 709 and a sub-2 Delta-E score, with 350 nits of brightness at 1300:1 contrast.
 You won't find the same breadth of color standards as the ViewSonic or BenQ models, but you'll still get wide gamuts for three of the most commonly used standards.

 Outside of creative work, this is a dependable 4K monitor to pick for working at home, regardless of your occupation.
 The 27-inch display will greatly expand your workspace, and with its DisplayHDR 400 compatibility, you can set it in DisplayHDR, Movie HDR, and Game HDR modes for the best performance in any context, including when the work day is done.
 The VESA-compatible stand can easily tilt, swivel, and pivot.
 You also have the choice between one HDMI port, two USB-C ports with 90W of power for your connected laptop, one DisplayPort connector, and three USB Type-A ports, so it'll work with whichever devices you use.
 It even comes with a three year warranty.

-Like many of our other best monitor picks, the U2720Q is stuck at 60Hz and lacks gaming-specific tools like variable refresh rates (VRR) or FreeSync, but does at least hit 5ms response rate in Fast mode if you end up using it for gaming.
+Like many of our other best monitor picks, the U2720QM is stuck at 60Hz and lacks gaming-specific tools like variable refresh rates (VRR) or FreeSync, but does at least hit 5ms response rate in Fast mode if you end up using it for gaming.
 Otherwise, it's an all-around excellent device that lives up to Dell's typical level of quality.
 We recommend pairing it with some of our favorite Dell PC accessories.

+Note: the U2720Q is essentially the same as the U2720QM, except it comes with a DisplayPort cable instead of an HDMI cable.
+Don't hesitate to buy whichever of the two models is in stock.

 Want to expand beyond a mere 27-inch monitor and give yourself a massive display built for multiple windows in 4K?
 The BenQ EW3280U is the new monitor of choice for Android Central's video editor, and could be yours too.